kvs-coder/localized/README.md

 ```

 (see list of [Parameters](#parameters))

+The algorithm checks the amount of localization files you have and requires at least two of them.
+It compares the amount of key-value pairs in several JSON files and lets translation
+running for those JSON files, which don't have the actual translated key-value pairs.
+It will not
+overwrite the already existing translation.

 Please pay attention to MAXIMUM_BUFFER_NUMBER parameter.
 This parameter shows how many strings are allowed to be translated in one request.
 By default, the parameter value is set to 1 and generally it will take much longer time for the translation.